 Online Savings Accounts Come With High Rates

 Online savings accounts are among the most popular offerings by online banks because they tend to have interest rates that are significantly higher than what is available through savings accounts from physical banks.

 Also, most online savings accounts don't have monthly fees or minimum balance requirements.

 They are the ideal account for anyone who wants to focus on growing their savings quickly.

 Basic savings accounts from each of the 10 biggest U.S. banks are paying just 0.01% APY.
-Meanwhile, many online savings accounts offer rates of 1.00% APY or higher.
+Meanwhile, many online savings accounts offer rates that are significantly higher.